 It can be used easily by placing it on your truck’s hood or beside your tents.
 It can even be utilized in your backyard.
-Besides a couple of acceptable drawbacks, the Boulder 50 turns out to be an impressive performer.
+Besides a couple of acceptable drawbacks, the Boulder 50 turns out to be an impressive performer, as we will find out in more detail in this Goal Zero Boulder 50 review.
 If you have a considerable outing frequency with moderate power requirements, the Boulder 50 might be the perfect fit.

 The Boulder 50 comes with a rated open circuit voltage of 18-22V, meaning it should be compatible with any device or battery that runs on 12V DC.
 Depending on the battery/power pack’s charge capacity, it may take a few hours to fully charge it.
 As far as Goal Zero products are concerned, all power packs and power stations are perfectly compatible with the Boulder 50.
 The connecting jack is designed to be specifically compatible to Goal Zero’s power packs, but can be used with other brands too.